VIAME/VIAME/README.md

 [Sea Lion Models Add-On, All OS](https://data.kitware.com/api/v1/item/5f750f1c50a41e3d19bc97bb/download)

 Note: To install Add-Ons and Patches, copy them into an existing VIAME installation folder.
 To use project files extract them into your working directory of choice.
-Custom Applications contain a full installation, only with non-default features turned on, and should not be copied into existing installations because they are a full installation and bad things will happen.
+Custom distributions contain a full installation, only with non-default features turned on, and should not be copied into existing installations because they are a full installation and bad things will happen.